paulesser/vue3-pagedjs-starter/README.md

 This uses the PagedJS npm package configured to work as the [polyfill js file](https://unpkg.com/browse/pagedjs@0.4.1/dist/) except without the autoloading of the polyfill.

 We used this setup to build the [hybrid.publishing.systems](https://hybrid.publishing.systems) frontend in the course Hybrid Publishing at the University of Applied Sciences Mainz.

+If you want to have booklet imposition, you can use [this official plugin](https://gitlab.coko.foundation/pagedjs/pagedjs-plugins/booklet-imposition)